About Eternal Landscapes Mongolia And Booking With Us

 We are also a registered Mongolian business (Gobi Gua Undur) with a membership of the Mongolian Tourism Association.

-The deposits are what I call ‘lifetime deposits’ – if you book and then an emergency means you cannot visit, this means you do not lose your deposit.
+The deposits are what we call ‘lifetime deposits’ – if you book and then an emergency means you cannot visit, this means you do not lose your deposit.
 We just keep hold of it until you can travel.
 Alternatively, you can transfer it across to a friend or family member.

 How about if EL cancels the trip?